Postgraduate Computer Science and Information Technology and a Bachelor of Science in Geographic Information Systems and Cartography.

 Tab key combined with the windows start button can be used to navigate around all open windows.

-A Tab key is a key worth familiarizing with, not only is it useful in the absence of a mouse, but also improves a user's control of the keyboard and aids in advancing one's keyboard skills.
+A tab key is a key worth familiarizing yourself with because not only is it useful in the absence of a mouse, but it also improves a user's control of the keyboard and aids in advancing one's keyboard skills.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.